-You will find dozens and dozens of online articles, forums, and posts stating the OMAD diet is not healthy.
+You may find dozens of online articles, forums, and posts questioning the OMAD diet.
 But, what proof is there out there?
 History shows the OMAD diet in not a new concept or diet.
-Whether you eat 5 or 6 meals a day or one giant meal each night, as long as you are consuming your calorie needs and macros, what is the difference how or when you get them?
+Whether you eat 5 or 6 meals a day or one giant meal, as long as you are consuming your calorie needs and macros, what is the difference how or when you get them?

 If you reach your target carbs, fat, and protein levels each day, aren’t you supplementing the body with the resources and nutrients it needs?
 You can still cheat on your diet if you follow the small-meal approach.
 You can go off track when working with a nutritionist.
 Further, there is more proof and research that has been conducted showing that the OMAD diet is a healthy approach that helps the body burn more fat when trying to lose weight.
-You can also supplement when doing the OMAD diet to ensure you getting your nutritional needs.
+You are also encouraged to supplement when doing the OMAD diet to ensure you meeting your nutritional needs.

 As is the case with any diet you try, there are positive and negative remarks about it.
 The diet plan is by no means unhealthy.
 However, it is not something every person can follow.
 It will take dedication, and it is going to require a learning curve for you to stay on track.
+Planning well in the beginning will ensure long term success.
 With this being said, it is a great way to incorporate the foods you love each day while reaching your health and body goals.
 You simply must try it.
-Make it a point to try out other plans and see what works for you.
+You can also try out other types of intermittent fasting and see what works for you.

 Should you exercise?

 This is going to be a case-by-case answer.
 For some, you are already exercising and fairly active.
 This is where the whey protein supplement is going to come into play on the days that you are working out.
 It is going to give you an added energy boost, and it is going to help you regain protein losses on days where your body is depleted.
 So, if you are already working out and plan on continuing to do so, then you can follow the OMAD diet and reach the goals you have in mind.